Dhanshree-Sonar/Neighborhood-Map---Nearby-Theaters/README.md

 6. When user clicks the marker or theater from the list, It opens:
     - Google InfoWindow on Map: It has data such as Theater Name, Address, Open or Closed Status and Ratings retrieved using Google API.
     - Theater name on sidebar: You can click the name to open theater's website.
     - Movie List on sidebar: This list has movie names and `FANDANGO` links for online booking.
 The data is retrieved using Foursquare API.
+Provided link to visit foursquare page for corresponding theater.
 7. If user encounters any error, it will be shown at the top on sidebar.

 ## Built with

 1. HTML
 2. JavaScript
 3. CSS
 4. [Knockout JS](http://knockoutjs.com/documentation/introduction.html)